5-Minute Lessons for Pre-Elementary Trumpet or Trombone

 With your Left Hand (LH), form an imaginary pistol.
 Keep this pistol shape in your left hand as you grasp the trombone: your LH thumb should hook over the bell brace, while your LH index finger points to just below the cup of the mouthpiece.
 The remaining three LH fingers curl gently around the first slide brace.
 Important: all of the weight of the trombone is held by the left arm and by resting on the shoulder.

-Standing up straight, practice bringing the trombone to you.
+Bring the Trombone to You Standing up straight, practice bringing the trombone to you.
 Do not adjust to it.
 Bring it to you.
 Remember 2/3 upper 1/3 lower.
 Review the appropriate posture and, using only the left hand, practice bringing the trombone to you and holding all of the weight of the instrument in only your left hand and by resting on your left shoulder.
 (When sitting down, simply stand up straight first, and then sit, imagining that you are standing from the waist up.)

 Practice: lift the trombone up and put it back down with all of the weight in the LH.
 Remember to stand up straight, and bring the trombone to you.
 Repeat.

-Grasp the slide brace between two fingers of your right hand (RH), and the thumb with the palm facing you (not the floor).
+2-Finger Grip, Palm Facing You-Not the Floor Grasp the slide brace between two fingers of your right hand (RH), and the thumb with the palm facing you (not the floor).
 This allows for the greatest range of motion.

-Standing up straight, all weight in the LH, with the 2-finger grip, extend the slide just beyond the bell (approximately 4th position), this is your basic Right Arm (RA) position.
+The Elbow is the Goalie, Keep It In the Middle Standing up straight, all weight in the LH, with the 2-finger grip, extend the slide just beyond the bell (approximately 4th position), this is your basic Right Arm (RA) position.
 If you imagine the entire trombone slide (from 1st to 7th), as a soccer net the elbow should be considered the goalie.
 By positioning your ‘home position’ or ‘goalie’, in 4th you can access the whole slide easily.
 Avoid the trap of the ‘home position’ of the elbow being in 1st position.

 Make a Beautiful Sound and Then Learn What to Do With It!
-This is the motto of the most famous bass trombonist, “first get a good sound and then learn what to do with it”!
+This is the motto of the most famous bass trombonist-George Roberts, “first get a good sound and then learn what to do with it”!
 In the same vein, while others spoke of sustained notes as long tones, a great tubist spoke of them as “quality tones”.
 Now is the time to take every thing from all three preludes and just make a beautiful sound on your Tromba trombone.

 Inside the Mouth If you practiced spitting a seed of rice, the tongue should take care of itself.
 Think of just the tip of the tongue touching the roof of the mouth as you say ‘dOH’.
 Bite your pinky finger gently to make sure that your teeth are separated about a centimeter.
 Think of blowing warm air on your hand.
 Blow hot wet air on your hand now.
 Don’t tongue between the teeth, and do not stop the air with the tongue.
 Blow hot wet air on you palm now and say dOH dOH dOH lightly.

-Take time to imagine and describe the sound you want to achieve.
+‘Earmagination’ tm & Re-Relax During the Breaths and Rests Take time to imagine and describe the sound you want to achieve.
 Sing each note and buzz it before you play it.
 Re-relax as you take each breath.
 Try to activate and use each of the good habits from the ABC Preludes.
 By ‘glissing’ or smearing into each long or ‘quality tone’, we believe that you are more likely to be relaxed.

 Enjoy your Journey!

-Let’s make the world a more musical place.
-Congratulations.
 You are now ready for 5-Minute Lesson No. 1.

 c.
 2013 David William Brubeck All Rights Reserved. davidbrubeck.com